Neela Rasgotra: Beginnings

+Personal life

 She becomes close to Dr. Michael Gallant prior to his deployment to Iraq, especially after he took the blame of a patient's accidental death, sparing Neela's probable dismissal.

-During one of his many return visits, they begin a romantic relationship, after which they maintain a regular correspondence.
+During one return visit, they begin a romantic relationship, after which they maintain a regular correspondence.
 On completion of his tour of duty, they impulsively marry, but he soon feels compelled to return to Iraq and re-enlists.
 At this point, Neela was also struggling with her feelings for roommate Ray Barnett, who began to fall in love with her.
 Neela kept her distance from Ray when she decided to move in with Abby Lockhart instead.
 Abby and Neela remain best friends through the series; during medical school, Neela would help Abby study and Abby would help Neela with her communication problems.

 In "The Gallant Hero & The Tragic Victor", Neela becomes a widow when Gallant is killed by a roadside bomb near Mosul.
 She pushes Ray and everyone else away when they try to offer her some comfort.
 In "Twenty-One Guns" (the 12th season finale), Michael's funeral takes place, where she is accompanied by Gregory Pratt.
 She gets angry at Michael's father, accusing him of telling Michael to go off to war when he could have stopped him, but Pratt offers her some comfort when he says that Gallant felt he had to be in Iraq, and that Pratt now understands this due to his own experiences in Darfur.
 Pratt later receives a phone call from the ER; both are unaware of the shootings which have taken place there.